codegdo/mango/docs/04_react/02_structure/013_add_login_to_app_graph.md

-# Add Guard To App Graph
+# Add Login To App Graph

 Now that we have wrapped the pages in the suspense layout, the updated project graph looks like this: